INFORMATION FOR THE NEWLY DIAGNOSED

 Finding the right support for you is critical so that you can navigate your amyloidosis care successfully.
 Connecting with people who will answer your questions and listen to your concerns is a necessary part of your well-being.
 At ARC, we are dedicated to providing you with the resources you need to assist you through your journey.
 We can help connect you to medical professionals and centers of excellence so that your questions are answered and that you have access to the quality care you deserve.
 Asking for help from your friends, family, or from outside resources, is important.
 Don't feel like you have to do this alone.
 There is a variety of support groups all over the world that can connect you with patients that have been through a similar experience, so please contact ARC for further information.

-There are in person support groups around the U.S. for amyloidosis patients.
-The Amyloidosis Support Groups website can help you find a group closest to you.
+There are in-person support groups around the U.S. for amyloidosis patients.

 Learning about clinical trials can be an important part of your care.
 In a rare disease such as amyloidosis, treatment options are often limited and clinical trials may be the best way for you to access new therapies.
 To learn more about the basics of clinical trials, click here.